NSGOmega/covid19-capacity-calculator/README.md

 # covid19-capacity-calculator
-Quickly calculate the recommended capacity of a classroom based of state %
+The calculator is a console application written in Java to quickly calculate a classrooms reccomended capacity based on a state percentage.

+Input your school name, amount of classrooms, amount of floors per classroom, and state percentage and look at your reccomended capacity neatly print to your screen.